-You will be charged for the annual inspection for leak tightness.
+Annual leak checks are not free of charge.
 If a consistency test has not been carried out, you will forfeit any claims for a 5-year guarantee on consistency.

 1.2 Designations in the operating instructions

 This manual explains the motor home in the following manner: